1 in 5 American Workplace Fatalities Occurs in the Construction Industry

 One of the most distressing facts about construction site accidents is that so many of them are entirely preventable.
 For instance, fall accidents on construction sites can are preventable if employers provide fall arrest systems for all workers who work at a certain elevation.
 Employers also could help reduce risks to workers if they invest in training programs.

 Construction workers in Texas have the right to workers’ compensation benefits when they suffer an injury.
 They also may have the right to file a third-party claim against manufacturers of defective products and other entities responsible for the accident.
-Call 214-526-7900 to speak with an experienced worker’s compensation lawyer at Reyes, Browne, Reilley or fill out our contact form to schedule a free consultation.
+Call 214-526-7900 to speak with an experienced Dallas construction site injury lawyer at Reyes, Browne, Reilley or fill out our contact form to schedule a free consultation.